Table of Contents

 How long does it take to get back pay after I am approved?

-Social Security disability claimants typically have to wait one to two months after approval before they will see their first SSDI monthly payment.
-It may take even longer to receive back pay.
+Social Security disability claimants typically have to wait one to two months after approval before seeing their first SSDI monthly payment.
+After that, it may take even longer to receive back pay.

 If you haven’t started receiving your benefits within 90 days of approval, contact the SSA.
-For faster results, if you have a lawyer, have them contact the SSA.
-A Social Security disability lawyer can often navigate the red tape much faster than a claimant can.
+If you have a lawyer, have them contact the SSA for faster results.
+A Social Security disability lawyer can often navigate the red tape much faster than a claimant.

 In most cases, you should be able to receive back pay, or an installment of back pay, within 60 days of being approved for benefits.

-In some cases, SSA will begin current monthly payments for SSDI benefits you have been awarded, but not back payments, because they will need to investigate to see if you received any SSI benefits during the time your application was under review.
+In some cases, SSA will begin current monthly payments for SSDI benefits you have been awarded, but not back payments, because they will need to investigate to see if you received any SSI benefits when your application was under review.

 Most recipients receive their benefits “check” through direct deposit into their bank account.
 SSA is switching over and is in the process of requiring all benefit payments to be delivered electronically.
 Those who don’t want to receive their benefits through direct deposit, the SSA offers a debit card as an alternative form of payment.